inet-framework/inet-showcases/wireless/multiradio/doc/index.rst

 In this showcase, we will simulate a dual-band wireless router.
 Our dual-band wireless router will have two 802.11 interfaces, one operating on the 2.4 GHz band, and the other on 5 GHz.
-Both interfaces operate in infrastructure mode, and implement two different wireless LANs.
+Both interfaces operate in infrastructure mode and implement two different wireless LANs.
 The router will provide L2 connectivity (bridging) between the two LANs.